mdevilliers/ring_buffer/README.md

 [![Build Status](https://travis-ci.org/mdevilliers/ring_buffer.svg?branch=master)](https://travis-ci.org/mdevilliers/ring_buffer)

-Implemetation of an ring buffer in erlang using ets tables as a backing store.
+Implemetation of an ring buffer in erlang using ets/dets tables as a backing store.
 An interesting property is being able to subscribe to various events.

 Examples
 --------